 Fencing repairs

-Some tenants, who are unable to carry out necessary fencing work themselves, may qualify for help from voluntary organisations in Kent.
+Some residents that are unable to carry out necessary fencing work themselves may qualify for help from voluntary organisations in Kent.
 Housing Care, an information service for older people, has more information.